SillyTavern/SillyTavern-Docs/Usage/Core Concepts/personas.md

 ## Persona locking

 One chosen persona could be locked to the currently open individual or group chats.
-If the currently selected persona is different from the locked one, it will be automatically selected when you open that chat.
+If the currently selected persona differs from the locked one, it will be automatically selected when you open that chat.

 ### To lock a persona